The ever-changing landscape of websites will forever seem to amaze us. We think 2020 will be no different.

-Tieing in with our last point – minimalism is a trend which is here to stay… and stay for a while.
+Tieing in with our last point – minimalism is a trend that is here to stay… and stay for a while.
 Less is more and that’s been proven over 2019 with digital design using minimalistic styles.
 Clean UIs offer much more to the eye than face value.
 Designers have adopted this and more likely than not a lot of websites you visit each day have opted for it.

 Minimalism also can stem into elements such as the style of navigation which we’ve seen become increasingly popular over time.
-More and more website are ditching traditional sticky navigation for a more clean look.
+More and more websites are ditching traditional sticky navigation for a more clean look.

 Minimalistic navigation allows:

 - Allows bare minimum use of text and more imagery

 - Accommodates small attention spans (Yes…. it’s true)

 We couldn’t make a “Biggest website trends of 2020” article without mentioning one of the hottest aspects of design currently.
 The heading might have given it away, but yes we’re talking about Dark Mode or Dark UI.

 With a vast selection of devices from both iOS and Android systems now using dark mode, we can’t help but predict more and more websites to inherit this style.
 Dark mode offers a visually stunning style that retains a clean look and helps make colours and secondary accents pop.
 It does it all this whilst staying easy on the eyes.

 Dark themes are also great for OLED screens, which helps save power and also extends the lifespan of said screens.

 The design needs to have an impact.
 It also needs to have an emotional impact.
 We think 2020 – more and more companies will be making the shift from neutral design to emotional design.